Inverness in Scotland

 Inverness Stone Circle

 The city would not be in Scotland if there were not a stone circle near it.
 This one is even one that made it into the novel “Outlander” by Diana Gabaldon.
 He achieved film fame in the film adaptation of the novel.
 The Inverness stone circle with the split stone is almost 20 kilometers outside the city and is signposted.
 From Inverness you can take a tour to the locations of the Highland saga.
-Destinations.ch shows you where you can find the region on the trail of Jamie and Claire can explore.
-If you want to read Jamie and Claire's story, you can find it in the Outlander saga by Diana Gabaldon* (Advertisement).
-You can find information about stone circles in Scotland and near Inverness here.
+Destinations.ch shows you where you can find the region on the trail of Jamie and Claire If you want to read the story of Jamie and Claire, you can find it in the Outlander saga by Diana Gabaldon.
+Information about stone circles in Scotland and near Inverness can be found here.

 Get to know the Inverness sights of the Outlander novels, for example on an Outlander day tour.
 You'll learn more about the Clava Cairns stone circle and the inspiration for the Outlander novels.